Kimtaro/textmate-typescript/README.md

 Now TextMate should ask you to install the bundle.

 ###Credits
-Thanks to [eranation](http://github.com/eranation) for the language gramma file.
+Thanks to [eranation](http://github.com/eranation) for the language grammar file.